 We can provide you with advice and information whether you are an employee, agency worker, casual or contract worker.

-Subject to our available capacity we might be able to take on a small number of cases.
-However, due to our very limited resources and the many inquiries we receive, please bear in mind that we cannot guarantee to take on a particular case or to be able to represent you at every hearing if we take on your case.
-However, we will offer one-off advice where possible and signpost to an appropriate service where necessary.
+Subject to our available capacity we might be able to take on a small number of cases or offer limited casework.
+However, due to our very limited resources and the many inquiries we receive, please bear in mind that we cannot guarantee to take on a particular case or to be able to represent you at every hearing, even if we take on your case.

 If we offer to assist you with your issue, we will discuss with you the options to fund your case.
 In exceptional circumstances we may consider assisting you free of charge.